Our motto: “learning is sharing!”

-StarT has received the international “Global Best Awards 2018” award as the best STEM education initiative bridging the gap between education and working life in Europe (STEM: Science, Technology, Engineering and Math).
+StarT has received the international “Global Best Awards 2018” award as the best STEM education initiative bridging the gap between education and working life in Europe (STEM: Science, Technology, Engineering and Math) at the IPN2018.

 In the international StarT, learning communities get support, recognition and awards for carrying out interdisciplinary, collaborative project-based learning.

 The international StarT competition has two categories:

-The StarT programme includes also StarT events (StarT-Days, StarT-Fests and the International LUMA StarT Gala), a virtual science club, and cooperation with StarT ambassadors, corporations and universities.
+The StarT programme includes also StarT events (StarT Days, StarT Festivals, international public voting and the International LUMA StarT Gala), a virtual science club, and cooperation with StarT ambassadors, corporations and universities.
 We even have official StarT partner countries where StarT is organized on a national level.

 In StarT, every child and youth can be a Star through Teamwork – welcome along!

 StarT is an exciting and encouraging platform that supports carrying out projects related to science, technology and mathematics.
 The versatile StarT themes and requirements for the projects allow the learning communities to take advantage of participating in the StarT process in such a way that supports their needs best.
 The StarT way of working and thinking is based on research and it empowers children and youngsters to use science, technology, mathematics and 21st century skills in order to solve real-life issues related to their own lives and future.